AnnuJoshi/data-interview-prep/prep/analytical_patterns/theory_notes.md

     - These are used to turn array columns back into rows, which is super useful for nested data structures.
     - based on SQL based engine(Postgres,Presto) -> CROSS JOIN UNNEST
     - Java Based(Spark, Hadoop) -> LATERAL VIEW EXPLODE

+5. Data Modeling
+    - The goal is to pre-aggregate data or materialize intermediate results to make life easier for analysts, especially as data scales.
+They emphasize that storage is cheaper than compute, so saving an analyst’s time by storing pre-computed tables is often worth it.
+    - Symptoms of bad data modelling
+        1. Slow dashboards (consolidated all metrics across all products at FB , instagram)
+            - pre aggregate along domension that people care about
+            - billions to 5 rows
+        2. Queries with large number of CTEs
+            - introduce stages
+            - store them - materialise them - storage is cheaper than compute
+        3. Lost of CASE WHEN statements in analyst queries
+            - data model not conformed enough